 In Thailand cluster, sea ports and terminals are working as normal.
 Customs release is allowed in Myanmar and an increasing number of factories are allowed to operate again.

-In Australia, vessels are sailing as scheduled.
-Some delays are expected from this week onwards at Melbourne port given a second wave of Covid-19 in VIC.
+In Australia and New Zealand, operations are normal and vessels are sailing as scheduled.
+Some delays are expected at the ports given a second wave of Covid-19.

 In the other countries we see "business as usual" from a ports and carrier perspective.
 Operations are less impacted from process delays including customs and trucking as countries eased restrictions.
 However, space and equipment continue to be put under pressure due to effects of massive blank sailings implemented by shipping lines.